Hi there, Welcome to this fun and informative Neonatal Nurse Practitioner article!

 Neonatal Nurse Practitioners’ salary outlook is also quite positive at the moment.

-The base salary for NNPs is increasing across most regions of the US, with San Francisco city and California being the highest paying city and state, respectively.
+The base salary for NNPs is increasing across most regions of the US, with San Francisco city and California being the highest-paying city and states, respectively.

 Where do Neonatal NPs work?

 Neonatal Nurse Specialists work across various settings dispensing both Advanced and Primary Care to infants.